Athens to Ionians Roundtrip Itinerary

 Day 10 | Poros

-Poros has a delightful harbor with many restaurants and tavernas along the waterfront.
-A bridge connects two islands forming Poros.
-In the center of Poros town are the Archaeological Museum and the island’s famous “clock tower”.
-The temple of Poseidon is worth visiting here.
+Poros has a delightful harbor with many restaurants and tavernas dotting the waterfront.
+Particularly striking is the bridge that connects the town’s two islands.
+Furthermore, in the center of Poros, you’ll find the Archaeological Museum and the island’s famous clock tower.
+The temple of Poseidon is also worth visiting here.

 Day 11 – Athens